tamu-edu/it-cloud-docs/README.md

 ## Adding/Editing Content to this site

+The documentation in this book is sourced by the markdown files and structure in `./src` and is rendered to navigable html by [mdbook](https://rust-lang.github.io/mdBook/).
+Github actions in this repo automatically render committed markdown and publish it.

 1. Create a new branch from `main` for your changes
 2. Create/Edit the markdown files in the `src` directory
 3. **IMPORTANT** -- Add/Update links in the `SUMMARY.md` file to include your new content.